Batch Policy Learning in Average Reward Markov Decision Processes: Theoretical Results

 \end{enumerate}

 \end{assumption}

 \begin{remark}

 The Lipschitz property of the policy class \ref{c1} is used to control the complexity of nuisance function induced by $\Pi$, that is, $\{U^\pi(\cdot, \cdot, \cdot): \pi \in \Pi\}$ and $\{\omega^\pi(\cdot, \cdot): \pi \in \Pi\}$.
 This is commonly assumed in the finite-time horizon problems (e.g., \cite{zhou2017residual}).
+Assumptions \ref{c0} and \ref{c1} can be easily satisfied by many policy classes such the one we used in Section \ref{sec:simulation}.
 Our analysis can be extended to more general policy classes if a similar complexity property holds for these two nuisance function classes.
 Intuitively the constant $\beta$ in the assumption \ref{a2} relates to the ``mixing time'' of the Markov chain induced by $\pi \in \Pi$.
 A similar assumption was used by \cite{van1998learning,liao2019off} in average reward setting.
+Specifically, Equation \eqref{ass2} in Assumption \ref{a2} is used to show that two nuisance functions $U^\pi$ and $\omega^\pi$ are Lipschitz continuous with respect to the policy parameter $\theta$ so that we can quantify their estimation error uniformly over the policy class.
+See Lemma C.1 of Supplementary Material for more details.
+Equation \eqref{ass} in Assumption \ref{a2} basically requires an exponential convergence rate of the policy induced Markov chain to the stationary distribution in terms of the expectation under the $L_2$-norm with respect to the data generating process.
+This assumption, together with Assumption \ref{b4_2} stated below is used to guarantee the Bellman operator for $U^\pi$ based on Equation \eqref{Bellman equationL eta,V} (or a similar quantity related to the ratio function estimation defined in Lemma B.4 of Supplementary Material) is well-posed in the sense of $L_2$-norm with respect to the data generating process so as to derive their estimation errors.
+See Lemma B.5 of \cite{liao2019off} and Lemma B.4 of Supplementary Material for more details.

 \end{remark}

 Recall that we use the same pair of function classes $(\F, \G)$ in the coupled estimation for both $U^\pi$ and $\omega^\pi$.
 We make the following assumptions on $(\F, \G)$. \begin{assumption} The function classes, $(\F, \G)$, satisfy the following: